SuchLuukie/Artificial-Life-Simulation/README.md

 # Artificial Life Simulation
  Project that will explore the concept of artificial life and basic evolution in a 2D environment.

+# Environment
+The environment is a 2D grid where cells interact with one another.